zenoss/ceilometer_zenoss/README.rst

 Compatibility
 -------------
-Version 1.0.1 for Kilo and prior; 1.1.2 for Liberty and Mitaka.
+Version 1.0.1 for Kilo and prior; 1.2.0 for Liberty and newer.

 Installation
 ------------